250evelyne/python-final-project-2024/proposal.md

   - Prepare for project presentation

 - **Week 14**: Final project presentation
-  - Present the Recipe Manager and Meal Planner to classmates and instructor, showcasing the main features (recipe storage, meal planner, shopping list generator, etc.)
+  - Present the Recipe Manager and Meal planner, showcasing the main features as  a form of exhibition of the skills that i acquired throughout the whole project (recipe storage, meal planner, shopping list generator, etc.)